 3. Can be customized to fit any space

-4. Is very strong and durable
+4. Is a very durable and strong fencing pool option

 5. Is safe for children and pets

 1. Is more expensive than other types of pool fencing

 2. Requires a professional installation